Menu

 2026 Design Trends

-Lighter whites and neutrals such as Colonial White and River White are bringing softness back into kitchen spaces, while dramatic dark stones such as Absolute Black and Zimbabwe Black continue to create striking focal points.
+Lighter whites and neutrals such as Colonial White and River White are bringing softness back into kitchen spaces, while dramatic dark stones such as Titanium Gold and Absolute Black continue to create striking focal points.
 Combined with the growing popularity of honed, matte and leathered finishes, granite is being reintroduced not as a traditional option, but as a design-led natural stone for contemporary homes.

 Granite worktops Ireland • 2026 design trends